visioncrunch/DSA/complete_notes.md

-for destruction destructor is used (by default, inbuilt by compiler, public, no return type) constructor, destructor, copy constructor is not safe and takes whole arguments
+for destruction destructor is used (by default, inbuilt by compiler, public, no return type) constructor, destructor, copy constructor is not safe and takes whole arguments if we don't write destructor then compiler will make it's default dumb destructor

 ~Student(){
   cout<<"dtor"<< endl;